ursusworks/libnxbox/README.md

 - Host IP - I just treat this as a dummy value to maintain compatibility with the moonlight nro forwarder.
 So just set 127.0.0.1 or some other iP addr.
 - AppID - this is where we select the xCloud title.
 So for example Kingdom Come: Deliverance, enter KINGDOMCOMEDELIVERANCE - Not sure what the best way to get this from.
 I used dev tools to find the request when starting the title from xbox.com/play

+* xCloud title takes a little longer to load than console streaming.
+A little under a minute, is what I've seen while testing
+* If you want to connect to your console outside of LAN and struggle to conneect, make sure that you can access your console on UDP port 9002 (port forwarding)

 ## Architecture